 Factor #1: Credit Utilization

 When it comes to what affects your credit score, one of the most important factors is how much credit you have available versus how much debt you currently have.
-Called your credit utilization, you can calculate this number by dividing your outstanding debts by your total credit available.
+It’s called your credit utilization, and you can calculate this number by dividing your outstanding debts by your total credit available.

 Let’s say you have three credit cards with a total credit limit of $30,000.
 You owe $3,000 in total.
 So your credit utilization would be:

 Your credit utilization of 10% (you’re using 10% of your total available credit) is great, as lenders generally want to see a utilization rate below 30% to approve a loan application.